 What Is The Size Of A Polar Bear?

 Polar bears are giant animals.
 Adult males weigh between three hundred fifty kilograms to six hundred kilograms or more.
 Adult females are comparatively smaller.
 They weigh between one hundred fifty kilograms to two hundred ninety five kilograms.
-Generally, their body length is between 2 to 2.5 metres.
+Generally, their body length is between 2 to 2.5 meters.

 What Is The Life-Span Of Polar Bears?